 For the most experienced drivers, you can be “signed off” and drive solo when you have proven to your instructor and the Chief Instructor that you understand the basics of high speed driving, you can consistently drive the correct line, and you show proper etiquette on track.
 Maturity, good judgment, skill, and significant experience will lead to being signed off for solo driving.

-You will have four on-track sessions each day varying from 20-30 minutes each.
-At the end of the 2-day event you will have had between 3-4 hours on-track over the two days.
-That’s a lot of driving time and a lot of personalized high-quality instruction.
+You will have four on-track sessions each day that are 25-30 minutes each.
+At the end of the 2-day event you will have had almost 4 hours on-track over the two days.

 Your day is divided between driving on the track, classroom sessions, and free time.
 Yes, this is a school, and there is mandatory classroom time.
 All participants are required to attend classroom sessions throughout the day to learn vehicle dynamics and driving techniques.

 In the classroom, you learn a lot of high speed driving theory.
 Learn about the difference between an early and late apex.
 You’ll get a better understanding of car dynamics so you understand what is really happening when you brake or why your car understeers or oversteers in certain circumstances.
 Each classroom will also include an opportunity for Q&A.